Related Party Transactions

 |Related Party Transactions||

-On July 29, 2010, the Company formed the Skechers Foundation (the “Foundation”), which is a 501(c)(3) non-profit entity that does not have any shareholders or members.
-The Foundation is not a subsidiary of, and is not otherwise affiliated with the Company, and the Company does not have a financial interest in the Foundation.
-However, two officers and directors of the Company, Michael Greenberg, the Company’s President, and David Weinberg, the Company’s Chief Operating Officer, are also officers and directors of the Foundation.
-During the years ended December 31, 2019, 2018, and 2017, the Company made contributions of $1.0 million to the Foundation in each year.
+The Skechers Foundation (the “Foundation”) is a 501(c)(3) non-profit entity and not a subsidiary or otherwise affiliated with the Company.
+The Company does not have a financial interest in the Foundation.
+However, two officers and directors of the Company, Michael Greenberg, the Company’s President, and David Weinberg, the Company’s Chief Operating Officer, are officers and directors of the Foundation.
+During each of the three months ended June 30, 2022 and 2021, the Company made contributions of $0.5 million, and contributions of $1.0 million for each of the six-month periods ended June 30, 2022 and 2021.
+In March 2021, the Company purchased two properties for $2.7 million, from an entity controlled by its President, Michael Greenberg, to facilitate future expansion of our corporate office buildings in Manhattan Beach, California.
+The terms of the sale were no less favorable than could be obtained from an unrelated third party.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.